ringcentral/ringcentral-web-phone/README.md

 ## Why rewrite?

+The rewriting is to get rid of SIP.js.

 ### SIP.js is no longer actively maintained

 The last release of SIP.js was in October 2022, and it hasn't been updated since.
 Depending on an unmaintained library poses risks, including potential incompatibility with future browser updates and WebRTC changes.
 By moving away from SIP.js, we ensure that our SDK remains compatible with evolving web standards.